Bhaumik-Tandan/Generic_queue_in_c/README.md

 ```

 In order to include the file from anywhere you must add
-the stack_header folder and you queue.h file in your sytem's
+the queue_header folder and you queue.h file in your sytem's
 include folder.

 You can check it's path using the command